Octeract Engine

 Octeract Engine is a proprietary massively parallel deterministic global optimization solver for general Mixed-Integer Nonlinear Programs (MINLP).

-It uses MPI as a means of accelerating solution times.
-It is notable for its parallelism and for ranking ahead of all other global MINLP solvers in the Mittelmann MINLP benchmark.
-As of January 2023, it is also the first solver to ever solve 99% of problems in this benchmark.
+The solver is designed to work in parallel on a distributed environment.
+It is optimized for succeeding in synthetic benchmark sets.
+The latest world records were set in April 2023, when it became the first optimization solver to ever solve all problems in the benchmark, with a world record setting unscaled shifted geometric mean of 36.8.

 History

 Octeract Engine was developed by Nikos Kazazakis and Gabriel Lau.
-The first public beta version of Octeract Engine was released in August 2019 and it came out of beta in August 2020.
+The first public beta version of Octeract Engine was released in August 2019, and it came out of beta in August 2020.

 Performance

-Octeract Engine exhibits world-class performance on a single thread, and also has the ability to speed up these single thread solution times by many times through supercomputing.

-In July 2022 it ranked first on the single thread Mittelmann MINLPLIB benchmark.
-As of January 2023 this benchmark is run with four threads.
+On 23 July 2022 it ranked first on the single thread Mittelmann MINLPLIB benchmark.
+This lead has been maintained for all releases of Octeract Engine hence.